sage-code/csr/content/algorithms/sorting.md

 * `create_lookup_table`: This function creates a lookup table based on the sorted dictionary.
 It assigns an index to each key in the order of the sorted dictionary.

 The example demonstrates how to use these functions to create a sorted dictionary and a corresponding lookup table.
 You can modify this code to adapt it to your specific needs and use cases.

+{{% notice warning %}}**Bubble sort** is easy to grasp but very slow, it can't be used for large data tables.
+Other most sophisticated sorting algorithms are already implemented in libraries.
+All you need is to select the right collection or use external databases that have indexes.
+{{% /notice %}}

 ---